General FAQs

 Is there a lot of coursework during the program?
 Is it reasonable for students to work during the program?

+The 11-month post-baccalaureate BEd program is an intensive professional program comprised of a minimum of 60 credits over an 11-month period.
 For every hour of instruction, it takes around two to three hours of planning at the beginning.
-If possible, we recommend avoiding working during this program.,
+If possible, we recommend avoiding working during this program.

 Other